orbitalchicken/Roadmap/README.md

 	mdm: dep on numlockx... when numlockx gets installed it activates numlock.
 Cinnamon remembers that state.
 On laptop this results in the inability to login or to use some keys on the keyboard. not all laptops have an obvious num lock indicator/switch.
 Consider removing that feature or enabling it as an opt-in.
 Right now, although the feature is disabled by default, it does bring numlockx as a dependency.
 	mdm: Allow logins without a password? http://forums.linuxmint.com/viewtopic.php?f=90&t=127829 --- check lightdm's postinst, it creates the nopasswdlogin user group
 	mdm: should depend on mdm-themes... in Mint, we should use our themes, so make mint-mdm-themes provide mdm-themes.
+	mdm: When the specified theme isn't found, don't default to circles, use the GTK greeter!
 	system: switch to adobe-flashplugin
 	banshee: use mp3 decoding by default
 	cinnamon: enable touchpad tapping by default